jasonmacduffie/isles-of-maga/races.md

 #### Magfel

 The Magfel, or High Elves, have the greatest influence on Magan culture.
 They are the aristocracy of the former Elven Kingdoms that ruled over Maga, and have a natural talent for diplomacy and politics.
 Magfel are not as good in physical combat as Rubefel or Noctfel, but are much more talented in magic.

+On Honstrad, they controlled an empire that controlled their homeland of Autumn Marsh as well as Miniheim and part of Cyrilia.
+There were constant wars between the Magfel and the Dwarves over control over the western portions of Cyrilia.

 ##### Names